Narda Custodio

-Narda Custodio, commonly known as "Narda" (also known as her alter-ego "Darna") is a fictional character primarily portrayed by Jane de Leon in ABS-CBN's modern take of Darna (2022 TV series), a concept created by Mars Ravelo.
+Narda Custodio, commonly known as "Narda" (also known as her alter-ego "Darna"), is a fictional character primarily portrayed by Jane de Leon in ABS-CBN's modern take of Darna, a concept created by Mars Ravelo.
 The character "Narda" first appeared on Pilipino Komiks (Ace Publications, Inc.) No. 77 on May 13, 1950.
-Narda is depicted as a Filipina who is being prepared to be the successor of the Prime Darna, her mother Leonor Custodio/Zora played by Iza Calzado, as the next defender of the white mythical stone.
+Narda is depicted as a beautiful and stronger Filipina who is being prepared to be the successor of the Prime Darna, her mother Leonor Custodio/Zora played by Iza Calzado, as the next defender of the white mythical stone.

-Narda was born and raised in Nueva Esperanza by Leonor/Zora and Lola Berta (portrayed by Rio Locsin), together with her younger brother Ding (portrayed by Zaijan Jaranilla).
+Narda was born and raised in Nueva Esperanza by Leonor/Zora and Lola Berta (portrayed by Rio Locsin), together with her younger brother Ding (portrayed by Zaijian Jaranilla).
 She was physically trained by her mother at a young age to prepare her against the extraterrestrial threats whose after the magical stone to seize power and rule over the entire galaxy.
 Narda is a master of Kali Martial Arts, possessing cat-like reflexes and speed due to her Martean blood.

 Fictional character biography

 Childhood and origin

 Narda is the first born of Leonor (Zora), a prime warrior from Planet Marte and Danilo Custodio.
 At a young age, she was already trained by Leonor to become her successor.
-Despite doubts of her responsibility, she eventually accepted her fate as the protector of the mythical stone, 4 years after her mother's death.
+Despite doubts of her responsibility, she eventually accepted her fate as the protector of the mythical stone, four years after her mother's death.